 Heather Cook, Treasurer

 Heather is a 1994 graduate of Quincy High School.
-She received her Bachelor’s of Science Degree in Accounting from Quincy University in 2000 and is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants.
+She received her Bachelor’s of Science Degree in Accounting from Quincy University in 2000 and is a licensed Certified Public Accountant and a member of the American Institute of Certified Public Accountants.
 She worked as a staff accountant at Gray Hunter Stenn LLP for two years.
-Heather is currently the Finance Director for The Salvation Army Kroc Center in Quincy and has been with the organization for 17 years.
+Heather is currently the Finance Director for The Salvation Army Quincy Area Command in Quincy and has been with the organization for 20 years.
 Heather is also owner and operator of HLC Tax.
-She was recently welcomed as a provisional to the Quincy Service League and has served as treasurer for the annual gift show.
-Heather has been married to her husband Jason for 15 years and they have a 13-year-old son (Camren).
-Camren attends Quincy Junior High School and plays baseball for the Comets.
+Heather is an active member of Quincy Service League and has served as treasurer for the annual gift show.
+Heather has been married to her husband Jason for 17 years and they have a 16-year-old son (Camren).
+Camren attends Quincy Senior High School and plays baseball for the Blue Devils.
 Heather enjoys spending time with friends and family, restoring furniture, exercise, golf and watching her son play baseball.
-Her devotion to the Quincy community and values the importance of the QPS Foundation's role in providing much needed resources to both students and educators.
+Heather has a passion for the Quincy community and values the importance of the QPS Foundation's role in providing much needed resources to both students and educators.

 After 21 years in marketing and advertising, Brandy is President of Brand Advantage Marketing Agency located in Quincy.
 Brandy is on the Quincy Humane Society Board, Advocacy for Children Network and various committees at the Quincy Art Center.
 She recently married Mike Ridder of Adams Fiber and has 2 stepsons Adam and Austin and a dog Lucy.
 Brandy graduated from Quincy High in 1993 and University of Illinois at Urbana Champaign in 1997 with a degree in Communications.